Preparation for Your New Puppy

 Either a baby or puppy playpen or baby gate to partition a small area.
 It should be large enough to hold a little bed, a play area, small dish for food and water, with enough room left over to relieve themselves if necessary.
 Puppies can get into lot’s of trouble if they are left unsupervised, so it is necessary to put them in a playpen or other small confined area to keep them safe.
 This is just a temporary place until the puppy is older and doesn’t need quite so much sleep, less mischievous and hopefully housebroken!
 Many folks use the “Super Yard Guard” purchased at K-Mart in the baby section.

 It is a good idea to have on hand several types of toys and chew toys to help keep your puppy amused and away from things he shouldn’t chew on.
 Young puppies seem to especially like soft stuffed toys to chew on and sleep with.
-It is also a good idea to give your puppy some teething bones, large pigs ears, large bully sticks and large rawhide chewy toys.
+It is also a good idea to give your puppy some teething bones, large pigs ears, large bully sticks and large beef tendon chewy toys.
 The reason I say “large” is because oftentimes a puppy or dog will chew off and swallow too large of a piece and get it stuck in the intestines causing a blockage.
+Be SURE they are sourced in the USA.
 This investment in cheweys will certainly pay for itself – much cheaper than buying new furniture!
 One of my favorite is Himalayan Dog Chew Treats

 Whether picking up your puppy in person or greeting them at the airport, here is a list of a few helpful things to bring with you: